 Both the NYC Feral Cat Initiative and Neighborhood Cats strongly encourage Certified TNR Caretakers in the New York City area to submit information about the locations of their managed feral cat colonies in order to increase TNR support services and save lives.
 Please take a few minutes to share your colony details with each organization.
 The information you submit will be kept strictly confidential.

 The NYC Feral Cat Initiative of the Mayor’s Alliance for NYC’s Animals requests that Certified TNR Caretakers submit the locations of the community cat colonies they manage in New York City.

 Help us help you!
 Please take a few minutes to complete this quick but very important survey.
 As few as one or two cats in your back yard count just as much as a large colony, so please be as inclusive as possible!

 You are not required to update your colony information, but you may submit updates if there has been a change in your population.

-If you’re managing a colony of feral cats in New York City, or if you have assisted uncertified caretakers with TNR, please take a few minutes to register or update your colony in the Neighborhood Cats New York City Feral Cat Database.
+If you’re managing a colony of feral cats in New York City, or if you have assisted uncertified caretakers with TNR, please take a few minutes to register or update your colony in Neighborhood Cats’ Cat Stats NYC database.

 Registering your colony could save your cats’ lives!
 If an eartipped cat ends up in a city shelter, they will be able to locate the colony and the caretaker quickly and get him/her out quickly, avoiding unnecessary stress and prolonged exposure to illness.
 When an eartipped cat enters a city shelter and its colony is not registered, locating the cat’s caretakers is extremely difficult.
 Because feral cats are territorial, it’s very important to return them to their original colonies.
 Relocation is problematic and only used as an absolute last resort.